Skip to Global Navigation Skip to Local Site Navigation Skip to Main Content

 • eat all meals on campus

-• receive a FaithActs t-shirt and other supplies
+• receive personal copy of Laudato Si, a FaithActs t-shirt, and all program supplies

 Program Details